UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01B.md

 $HKSD, <measurement No.> , <uptime>, <filter suppressions>, <position of the 1-st channel>, <1-st ch.>, <2-nd ch.>, <3-rd ch.>,...
 ```

-There is a packet with housekeeping information.
+This is a packet with housekeeping information.
 Transmission of this packet is done besides other experiment's housekeeping data.
 The total length of this packet should be shortened.

 Value | Range | type |Note
 --- | --- | --- | ---